ets-labs/python-dependency-injector/docs/index.rst

        with container.api_client.override(mock.Mock()):
            main()  # <-- overridden dependency is injected automatically

-With the ``Dependency Injector`` objects assembling is consolidated in the container.
+With the ``Dependency Injector``, object assembling is consolidated in the container.
 Dependency injections are defined explicitly.
-This makes easier to understand and change how application works.
+This makes it easier to understand and change how the application works.

 .. figure:: https://raw.githubusercontent.com/wiki/ets-labs/python-dependency-injector/img/di-readme.svg
    :target: https://github.com/ets-labs/python-dependency-injector